-Basis for action: The PMN states that the generic use of the substance will be as a perfume.
-Based on the physical/chemical properties of the PMN substance and SAR analysis of test data on analogous substances, EPA has identified concerns for aquatic toxicity and specific target organ toxicity if the chemical is not used following the limitation noted in the proposed SNUR.
-The proposed SNUR designates the following as "significant new uses" requiring further review by EPA:
+CAS number: Not Available.
+Basis for action: The PMN states that the use of the substance will be as a formulation component in UV/EB coatings, inks, 3D printing/ stereolithography/additive manufacturing, and adhesive manufacturing.
+Based on the physical/ chemical properties of the substance and Structure Activity Relationships (SAR) analysis of test data on analogous substances, EPA has identified concerns for eve irritation, skin irritation, and skin sensitization, if the chemical is not used following the limitations noted.
+This proposed SNUR designates the following as "significant new uses" requiring further review by EPA: